 United States Air Force

 Member of the Board of Governors of the Hawaii Association for Justice

 Forms for Hawaii Accident Injury Claims

 If you've been injured in an accident in Hawaii and you need to pursue a claim for your injuries, the following are some of the forms that you may need during the claims process:

 This is the form that you need to submit to the court in Hawaii when you want to file a complaint.
 If you don't have this form competed when you show up at the filing clerk's window, they will not accept your complaint.
 So, be sure to complete it in advance.
 It's also best to have a couple of extra copies in case the filing clerk requests backup copies.

 The Plaintiffs and Defendants that you list should be the same as those that are indicated on the complaint.
 Your attorney's name should be indicated along with his/her attorney number.
 Be sure to check the box for the "Nature of Suit."
-If your complaint is for a car accident, than you will check the box: "Motor Vehicle Tort".
+If your complaint is for a car accident, then you will check the box: "Motor Vehicle Tort".
 Most likely, your case will be an Original Proceeding, so be sure to check that box.
-For the box that asks the "Demand Amount" you can simply indicate: TBD (To Be Determined).
+For the box that asks the "Demand Amount," you can simply indicate TBD (To Be Determined).